camacho/format-package/README.md

   },
 };

-const formattedPkg = format(pkg, options);
+format(pkg, options);
 ```
 <!-- AUTO-GENERATED-CONTENT:END *-->

 ### `formatter`

+The formatter is the function used to prepare the contents before being returned.

-A custom formatter can be supplied that will process the resulting object before writing to file.
+A custom *synchronous* or *asynchronous* formatter can be supplied that will process the resulting package contents.

 By default, `JSON.stringify` is used: